cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 ### Students

-Put your skills to the test to create technology and experiences that’s shaping how the future works.
+Put your skills to the test and create technology and experiences that shape how the future works.

 <CardButton>View offers</CardButton>